chingu-voyages/soloproject-tier3-favfonts/README.md

 ## Instructions ##

-Tier 3 can **MUST** include a backend for authentication and persitence.
+Tier 3 **MUST** include a backend for authentication and persitence.
 Use of localStorage, IDB, CacheAPI, etc., are *not* fill-ins for this project's presistence.

 General instructions for all Pre-Work Projects can also be found in the Chingu Voyage Handbook (URL posted in the #read-me-first channel on Discord).